by JA Studio

 Sitting at the table, was an older man and woman.
 On the table between them were some dishes, half empty glasses of water, and a set of car keys in the shape of a star fish.
 Next to the star fish was a black plastic tray.
 On it were a pen, some empty, clear plastic wrappers, and a lunch ticket.

 I noticed the woman studying something in her hands.
-She squinted her eyes, then brushed a few strands of hair back from around her glasses.
+She squinted her eyes, then brushed a few strands of silvery hair back from around her glasses.
 She looked pleased, and began to stir.
 The man sitting across from her stood up.
 While reaching for his coat on the back of his chair, she began to extend her hand.
 He let his coat slip back onto the chair.
 Shaking and tenderly, their hands drew nearer.

 When their hands met, their fingers brushed lightly.
 It was one of the most remarkable exchanges I had ever seen.
 Illuminated like held breath, their palms and fingers drifted searchingly, then entwined.
 It was like watching the whispered voice of a Russian ballet.

 He took great care not to drop the delicate item as he repositioned it in his own hands.
 He tilted his chin upwards.
-I could see that he was actually looking down through the lower half of his eyeglasses.
+I could see that he was actually looking down through the lower half of his glasses.
 His hands were careful, but frail.
 He began to speak.
 I strained to hear past the clink of dishes, and the swishing of passersby wearing heavy coats.
 “Your future holds a lifetime of companionship from a special friend,” he said, pausing before he winked.
 The woman smiled and scolded, “Oh you!”
 Then she swatted him playfully on the hands and they both chuckled quietly.
 He approached her from his side of the small table.